Consider design systems the more refined big brother of your brand identity. Similar ideals but more mature, knowledgeable, and experienced.

 - Douglas Dynamics: To best optimize three national websites across a multi-site environment, our team built repeatable, reusable page templates and components using the same core code while displaying different brand designs and assets based on the site and application.

-At the end of the day, having a strong design system in place can be a major differentiator for your business.
-It helps you create a unique identity and stay competitive.
+At the end of the day, having a strong design system in place can be a major differentiator for your business — it helps you create a unique identity and stay competitive.